 Faculty leaders and participants should familiarize themselves with specific health issues for the world regions to which they will travel.
 Issues of concern may include diphtheria/tetanus, Hepatitis A, Hepatitis B, HIV/AIDS, malaria, polio, rabies, SARS, typhoid, tuberculosis, yellow fever, Zika, or other diseases and conditions.
 Even if you have traveled to your destination previously, be aware that prevailing conditions can and often do change rapidly.
 Notices, precautions, and warnings of region-specific health issues are routinely updated on the websites for the Centers for Disease Control and Prevention and World Health Organization.

-Education Abroad recommends and the Lafene Travel Clinic requests that Lafene representatives present region-specific health information to your students at one of your pre-departure meetings.
-To arrange Lafene’s participation, simply contact the Education Abroad Office at (785) 532-5990 or Lafene directly at (785) 532-6544.
+Education Abroad recommends, and the Lafene Travel Clinic requests, that Lafene representatives present region-specific health information to your students at one of your pre-departure meetings.
+To arrange Lafene’s participation, simply contact Education Abroad at (785) 532-5990 or Lafene directly at (785) 532-6544.

 Additional Health Policies and Procedures

 Kansas State University does not permit the use, possession, or distribution of alcohol during any University-sponsored study abroad program time, unless it is pre-approved by Education Abroad based upon demonstrated educational and cultural benefits to the student(s).
 Participants shall be allowed to opt out of participation in any such event.
 Other than these pre-approved events, use, possession, or distribution of alcohol is not permitted during program time and is not a reimbursable expense for the faculty leader.
 Participants should also inform themselves and abide by the host country’s laws and customs related to alcohol consumption.
 Education Abroad recommends that faculty with pre-approved alcohol-related events communicate transparently and explicitly with students the academic outcomes and rationale for such events.